Florida Religious Discrimination Attorneys

 If the EEOC finds that discrimination occurred, they will try to reach a settlement with your employer.
 If no settlement is reached, your case will be handed over to the EEOC’s legal staff or the Department of Justice, who will then decide whether or not to file a lawsuit.

 If the EEOC decides against filing a lawsuit, they will provide you with a notice of right to sue.
 Once you receive a notice of right to sue, you can consider filing a lawsuit against your employer.

-Filing a Discrimination Lawsuit
+Filing a Discrimination Lawsuit in Florida

 If the FCHR or EEOC did not resolve your case, you might want to consider filing a lawsuit.
 Note that you cannot file a federal employment discrimination lawsuit without first filing a claim with the EEOC and subsequently having that claim dismissed.

 Similarly, before filing an employment discrimination lawsuit with the state, you must first file with the FCHR and have that claim dismissed.
 However, if the FCHR finds that your case had no “cause” or merit, you cannot pursue legal action through the state courts.

 If you wish to file a lawsuit against your employer for religious discrimination, you must do so within a designated time frame.